-The governments principally involved to the extent permitted by elementary prudence, to begin now and continue to make joint contributions from their stockpiles of normal uranium and fissionable materials to an international atomic energy agency.
+The Governments principally involved, to the extent permitted by elementary prudence, to begin now and continue to make joint contributions from their stockpiles of normal uranium and fissionable materials to an international Atomic Energy

+Agency.
 We would expect that such an agency would be set up under the aegis of the United Nations.

-The ratios of contributions, the procedures and other details would prop-erly be within the scope of the "private conversations" I have referred to earlier.
+The ratios of contributions, the procedures and other details would properly be within the scope of the "private conversations" I have referred to earlier.

-The United States is prepared to undertake these explorations in good faith.
+The United states is prepared to under take these explorations in good faith.
 Any partner of the United States acting in the same good faith will find the United States a not unreasonable or ungenerous associate.

 Undoubtedly initial and early contributions to this plan would be small in quantity.
-However, the proposal has the great virtue that it can be under-taken without irritations and mutual suspicions incident to any attempt to set up a completely acceptable system of world-wide inspection and control.
+However, the proposal has the great virtue that it can be under taken without the irritations and mutual suspicions incident to any attempt to set up a completely acceptable system of world-wide inspection and control.

-The atomic energy agency could be made responsible for the impounding, storage and protection of the contributed fissionable and other material.
-The ingenuity of our scientists will provide special, safe conditions under which such a bank of fissionable material can be made essentially immune to surprise seizure.
+The Atomic Energy Agency could be made responsible for the impounding, storage, and protection of the contributed fissionable and other materials.
+The ingenuity of our scientists will provide special safe conditions under which such a bank of fissionable material can be made essentially immune to surprise seizure.

-The more important responsibility of this atomic energy agency would be to devise methods whereby this fissionable material would be allocated to serve the peaceful pursuits of mankind.
-Experts would be mobilized to apply atomic energy to the needs of agriculture, medicine and other peaceful activities.
+The more important responsibility of this Atomic Energy Agency would be to devise methods where by this fissionable material would be allocated to serve the peaceful pursuits of mankind.
+Experts would be mobilized to apply atomic energy to the needs of agriculture, medicine, and other peaceful activities.
 A special purpose would be to provide abundant electrical energy in the power-starved areas of the world.
 Thus the contributing powers would be dedicating some of their strength to serve the needs rather than the fears of mankind.